limbosworld/NMS-The-Purge/README.md

 ####

 ### Note:
-* This was done NMS 4.08 and with the help of NMSSaveEditor 1.11.3 (the goatfungus one).
+* This was done on NMS 4.08 and with the help of NMSSaveEditor 1.11.3 (the goatfungus one).
 I would be happy to post another save editor's file on Github if someone want's to convert it for me.

 * There is about 6 hours of playtime which was mostlty spent warping back and forth between planets, clicking countless dialog boxes and performing all those tasks the game sends you on.
 It wasn't a lot of fun, it just takes time getting through it.